 - one heavy pan that will retain heat and is oven-safe (cast iron is ideal for this)

 - a lean cut of meat at cool room temperature

 - butter or oil or some combination of the two

 - salt and pepper

 Preheat the pan over medium-high to high heat.
 Make sure the pan is good and hot.
 The trick is to have it hold its heat as much as possible once you put the meat in.
-That’s why cast iron is ideal—even though it is not as conductive as some metals, once it heats up, it stays hot for a very long time.
+That's why cast iron is ideal—even though it is not as conductive as some metals, it stays hot for a very long time once it heats up.

 How you proceed from here is up to you.
-I’ve seen people sear one side and then finish the whole thing in the oven.
-I’ve also seen chefs sear all sides of the meat and then finish in the oven.
-I say that, since we’re looking for an amazing crust and a moist, juicy interior, go ahead and sear all sides on the stove-top.
+I've seen people sear one side and then finish the whole thing in the oven.
+I've also seen chefs sear all sides of the meat and then finish in the oven.
+Since we're looking for a fantastic crust and a moist, juicy interior, I say go ahead and sear all sides on the stovetop.

 I cannot give you a specific temperature for doneness—this depends entirely upon the cut of meat you choose: fish steaks, beef tenderloin, chicken, or pork; check your recipe for doneness temperatures.
-I did post a simple Meat Doneness Chartto help you with deciding internal temperatures.
+However, I did post a simple Meat Doneness Chart to help you decide on internal temperatures.

 From start to finish, pan roasting should take anywhere from ten to twenty minutes, depending upon the thickness of the meat you are cooking.
 One of the great bonuses of pan roasting is taking the few minutes that the meat is resting to make a quick pan sauce with the drippings (fond in the pan.